apoterenko/react-application-core/README.md

 # Description

-The library is designed to quickly start developing business applications are based on React, Redux, Material-UI.
+The library is designed to quickly start develop the business applications are based on React, Redux, Material-UI.

 # Demo